 The Miele Scout RX2 Home Vision Robot Vacuum lets you check what’s happening at home by transmitting a live, encrypted image from the front camera of the vacuum to your smartphone.
 The model also contains a four-stage cleaning system with four cleaning modes to transition between carpets and hard floors.

 Providing a run time of 120 minutes, other features include swing out side brushes to reach into corners, 3D Smart Navigation and an AirClean Plus filter.

 Are Miele vacuum cleaners worth the money?

 Miele is one of the world’s leading manufacturers of home appliances, and its vacuum cleaners certainly appear top of the range.
 Whether or not they are worth the investment, however, is up to you.
 The ones listed in this article are dearer than the average vacuum in Australia, but there are cheaper Miele models available out there.
-But don’t forget as the old adage goes; if you buy cheaply, you could pay dearly.
+With that said, don’t forget the old adage; if you buy cheaply, you could pay dearly.
 Miele vacuums are well worth the price, least of all for the convenience and maneuverability they offer.
 If you’re looking for a high-end vacuum cleaner and aren’t afraid to splash the cash, then Miele’s range is definitely worth looking at.

 For more on Miele and other vacuum cleaner brands, check out Canstar Blue’s star ratings for vacuums.

 *Prices taken from Miele, correct as of February 2022.

 About the author of this page